aaronland/go-geotagged-show/README.md

 ## Motivation

-It's basically a simpler and dumber version of [geojson.io](https://geojson.io/) but for a folder of geotagged photos (specifically photos with GPS EXFI tags) that you can run locally from a single binary application.
+It's basically a simpler and dumber version of [geojson.io](https://geojson.io/) but for a folder of geotagged photos (specifically photos with GPS EXIF tags) that you can run locally from a single binary application.
 Also, the option for custom, local and private tile data.

 ## Documentation